Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 ### Destination

-Destination: Used to indicate the destination of the visit, such as IP,FQDN or URL.
+Destination: Used to indicate the destination of the visit, such as IP.

 Path: selected router ID list or IP list on Path.

-Data sevice type: used to indicate the type of data, such as eMBB data, mMTC data or uRLLC data.
+Sevice type: used to indicate the type of data, such as eMBB data, mMTC data or uRLLC data.

 Geographic: used to indicate users' requirements for geographic location or restrictions, a customer may request certain geographic limits are applied to how the provider routes traffic for the network forwarding, due to policy reasons or security considerations, For example, some countries have regulations that explicitly prohibit data from leaving the country.